dikortis/LetsTalkETC/Episodes/Episode_4.md

 **Carlo Vicari:**
-yeah I am also with you guys since I brought it up I was wondering if you guys could maybe expand upon the fork that athyrium experienced between parity
+yes I am also with you guys since I brought it up I was wondering if you guys could maybe expand upon the fork that athyrium experienced between parity